-Alternative supplies are an electricity supply direct from generators or other equipment which provide an electricity supply not delivered by a Distribution Network.
-These alternative supplies include embedded generators, standby generators, regenerative braking systems, inverter connected generators using various energy sources such as photovoltaic, wind or fuel cell, uninterruptible power supplies (UPS) and energy storage systems.
-Note that an embedded generator is defined as a generator that can electrically connect to or synchronise with the distribution network or is registered with the Australian Energy Market Operator (AEMO).
+Alternative or supplementary supplies are electricity supplies direct from generators or other equipment which provide an electricity supply not delivered by a Distribution Network.
+These supplies include embedded generators, standby generators, regenerative braking systems, inverter connected generators using various energy sources such as photovoltaic, wind or fuel cell, uninterruptible power supplies (UPS) and energy storage systems.

-All alternative supplies must comply with The Electricity Safety Act and (Installations) Regulations, Codes made under the Electrical Industry Act and relevant Australian Standards and these Rules.
+All alternative or supplementary supplies shall comply with The Electricity Safety Act and Regulations, Codes made under the Electrical Industry Act, Codes made under the National Electricity Rules, specific Generator Connection Standards issued by each Distributor, any relevant Australian Standards and these Rules.
 Relevant Australian standards include, but are not limited to, the following:

-- AS/NZS3000 Australian / New Zealand wiring rules. - AS2790 Electricity generating sets transportable (up to 25kW). - AS/NZS3010 Electrical installation Generating sets. - AS4777 Grid connection of energy systems via inverters. - AS3009 Electrical installations Emergency power supplies in hospitals. - AS62040 Uninterruptible power systems (UPS). - AS/NZS 3947.6.1 Low-voltage switchgear and control gear Part 6.1: Multiple function equipment Automatic transfer switching equipment.
+- (a) AS/NZS 3000 Australian / New Zealand wiring rules. - (b) AS/NZS 3010 Electrical installation Generating sets. - (c) AS/NZS 4777 Series Grid connection of energy systems. - (d) AS/NZS 3009 Electrical installations Emergency power supplies in hospitals. - (e) AS 62040 Uninterruptible power systems (UPS). - (f) AS/NZS IEC 60947.6.1 Low-voltage switchgear and control gear Multiple function equipment Transfer switching equipment - (g) A host of additional standards are also applicable to components and sub systems including rotation machines, earthing, switchgear and fuses, transformers, cabling, labelling etc

-A host of additional standards are also applicable to components and sub systems including rotation machines, earthing, switchgear and fuses, transformers, cabling, labelling etc. Alternative supplies that are also embedded generators must comply with Codes made under the National Electricity Rules and specific Generator Connection Standards issued by each Distributor.
+Generally, all alternative or supplementary supplies shall:

-Generally all alternative supplies shall:
+- (h) Be arranged to disconnect from and not back energise the Distributor's network and service and metering equipment if electricity supply from the network is deenergised unless permitted by the Responsible Officer - (i) Have electrical characteristics compatible with the relevant Distributor's network.
+The generator output shall not exceed the capability of the network assets at, or upstream of the point of supply. - (j) Not interfere with supply quality to other customers or the Distributor's network. - (k) Not adversely affect the safety of Distributor employees, customers or the public.

-- Be arranged to disconnect from and not back energise the Distributor's network and service and metering equipment if electricity supply from the network is deenergised (unless explicitly allowed by the Distributor). - Have electrical characteristics compatible with the relevant Distributor's network, Eg. generator output must not exceed the capability of the network assets at, or upstream of the point of supply. - Not interfere with supply quality to other customers or the Distributor's network. - Not adversely affect the safety of Distributor employees, customers or the public. - Not be connected on the line side of metering equipment. - Not create a break in the neutral conductor between the Distributor's network and the MEN connection.
+- (l) Not be connected on the line side of metering equipment. unless permitted by the Responsible Officer - (m) Not create a break in the neutral conductor between the Distributor's network neutral conductor and the MEN connection contained within the electrical installation

-6.9.1.2 Generator Classification
+6.9.2 Generator Classification

-Within these rules generators are classified as either:
+Within these rules, generators are classified as either: